MazeedahOloko/IMDB-/README.md

 # 2) Budget Column

-   The purpose of doing data cleaning in the budget column was because of the presence of non-numeric characters such as symbols, what this means is that I would be unable to perform any mathematical calculation on budget as the DATA type isnt be numeric.
+   The purpose of doing data cleaning in the budget column was because of the presence of non-numeric characters such as symbols, what this means is that I would be unable to perform any mathematical calculation on budget as the DATA type isnt numeric.
 I invested significant effort in refining this figure through a series of data cleaning steps.
    * To begin, I meticulously examined the budget figures to identify and address any instances of non-numeric characters.

 ```SELECT budget